 So, does this heavenly perspective not change the way we grieve?
 When we grieve with hope, it means that we grieve with purpose.
 The shining threads of glory that He weaves into our lives securely are what we now can weave into the lives of others.

 Can this purpose only be shared by those who write a book or start a memorial fund or do something that seems “big”?
 No, this purpose is not found in a particular position, ministry, or work, as if those are the object of the goal.
-Instead, your highest, most beautiful purpose to seek this minute is your own personal faithfulness to the Lord of heaven and earth.
+Instead, your beautiful purpose to seek this minute is your own personal faithfulness to the Lord of heaven and earth.
 That is what throws you with joy into the One who has given you an incredible future and a worthy purpose on earth, without whom you would have no hope, either for this life or the one to come.
 Then out of your personal faithfulness to Him, see what He will bring.

 This hope and purpose are your joy.
 Greatly rejoicing in what is ahead means that there is to this pain and longing a very sure ending with a very sure purpose.
 Though we do not yet know what it is to experience the glorious “weight” of heaven, we do know that it is real.
 From what we have considered in Scripture, we know that what we experience now is “light,” “momentary,” and for a “little while.”

 Out of this experience of loss, you hold this glowing and solid thread of purpose that is replete with eternal glory.
 It can be in your hands, wrapped securely around your heart, and informing of your perspectives and all of your purposes this day.
 You can hope: you will have Him fully in that future day.
-And, know this, you have Him right now too as you waiting.
+And, know this, you have Him right now too as you wait.
 He is your Light.
 He is not only shining there as your glorious future, but shining here.
 As surely as He is the beautiful light of heaven, He is also the light of this world.
 As surely as the light of His heaven pierces through your darkest cloud of grief, so surely, His light will shine on your path to show you the way through this grief.
 Only hold to the Christian purpose found in having a heavenly perspective.
-Seeking faithfulness to God and His Word can never lead you the wrong way; you will only be surrendering your story and your child's story to better hands than yours.
+Seeking faithfulness to God and His Word can never lead you the wrong way; you will only be surrendering your story and your child’s story to better hands, weightier hands than yours.

 Carpenter, Eugene E., and Philip W. Comfort.
 Holman Treasury of Key Bible Words: 200 Greek and 200 Hebrew Words Defined and Explained.
 Nashville, TN: Broadman & Holman Publishers, 2000.